oracle/macaron/docs/source/pages/tutorials/commit_finder.rst

 Another feature of Macaron is policy verification.
 This allows Macaron to report on whether an artifact meets the security requirements specified by the user.
 Policies are written using `Soufflé Datalog <https://souffle-lang.github.io/index.html>`_ , a language similar to SQL.
 Results collected by the ``analyze`` command can be checked via declarative queries in the created policy, which Macaron can then automatically check.

 The security requirement chosen for this tutorial reflects the difference between the two versions in the previous section.
-That is, we want to ensure that the artifact has a valid build service.
-If we refer back to :ref:`step <fig_arrow_0.15.0>` and :ref:`step <fig_arrow_1.3.0>`, we can see that the relevant check ID of the difference between the two versions is ``mcn_build_as_code_1``.
-To include this in a policy we create the following:
+That is, we want to ensure that the artifact has a valid hosted build platform for building and publishing.
+If we refer back to :ref:`Arrow 0.15.0 <fig_arrow_0.15.0>` and :ref:`Arrow 1.3.0 <fig_arrow_1.3.0>`, we can use the check ID ``mcn_build_as_code_1`` to identify the differences between the two versions.
+Note that in Macaron the result of one check can depend on the result of another check.
+This is especially useful to avoid running checks if unnecessary.
+In this example, if the ``mcn_build_as_code_1`` check passes, it is implied that ``mcn_build_service_1`` is passed too because while the former checks that the CI service (GitHub Actions) is set up to automatically build and publish to a registry, the latter checks if a build step exists in the CI even if it is used for testing purposes only.
+Since we are interested to know if the Arrow artifact is published automatically from a hosted build platform, we just include the ``mcn_build_as_code_1`` check in the policy as follows:

 .. code-block:: c++